zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

         SET RESOURCE(APL)
         LIST LIKE(<applid>-)
         ```
-    3. Verify whether PTKTDATA is defined, by executing the following commands:
+    3. Verify if PTKTDATA is defined, by executing the following commands:
         ```
         SET PROFILE(PTKTDATA) DIVISION(SSIGNON)
         LIST LIKE(<applid>-)